DockerSailor/Expose-Kubernetes-Dashboard/README.md

 **Step 2**: *Edit the kubernetes Dashboard service*

 On this step we need to edit the kubernetes-dashboard service file, this file is the one who makes the dashboard works.
-For this we need to use the next command 'kubectl -n kube-system edit service kubernetes-dashboard'.
+For this we need to use the next command `kubectl -n kube-system edit service kubernetes-dashboard`.
 Once we type that, we´ll find something like [this](https://github.com/DockerSailor/Expose-Kubernetes-Dashboard/blob/main/kubernetes-dashboard-service)

 ```
 # Please edit the object below.
 Lines beginning with a '#' will be ignored,